FEntwumS/FEntwumS.NetlistViewer/README.md

 If you want to use a remote backend, you will need to deploy it yourself.
 Instructions on how to do so can be found [here](https://github.com/FEntwumS/NetlistReaderBackend?tab=readme-ov-file#can-i-use-the-backend-separately-from-the-frontend).
-Since traffic between the backend and the viewer is neither encrypted nor authenticated, you should only use a remote backend within local and trusted networks.
+Since the traffic between the backend and the viewer is **neither encrypted nor authenticated**, you should only use a remote backend **within local and trusted networks**.

 When you have your backend up and running, you will need to enter the backends IP address and port (the default port is 8080) in the settings.
 You also need to check the box for "Use remote backend".